kevlie/Feeding-Canadian-Kids/README.md

 ## Key Features
 With the help of our website, prospective partners and restaurants will have a streamlined application process.
-Some key features are as follows:
+Some key high level features are as follows:

 - FCK staff will have an organized and centralized hub to keep track of current and prospective partners’ statuses and details.

-- FCK staff to review applications and make pair restaurants with programs based on the information provided in their applications.
+- FCK staff can review applications and pair restaurants with programs based on the information provided in their applications.

+- Prospective restaurants and after school programs can apply to join Feeding Canadian Kids through an easy and intuitive process on the website.

 - Once approved and registered, partners can view their information and obligations by logging on to their profile on the website.